Bitproof-Inc/bitproof-node/README.md

 // no API keys are needed for read only var notary = new Bitproof();

-// push some hex in the blockchain var transactionId = 'e65a501b8caab14cea934e5aff06a82110ed152cc6c6d62a5b5146dc9dc21dae';
+// read some hex in the blockchain var transactionId = 'e65a501b8caab14cea934e5aff06a82110ed152cc6c6d62a5b5146dc9dc21dae';
 notary.read(transactionId, function(result) {
     console.log(result);